maptiler/maptiler-geocoding-control/README.md

 - `optionsVisibilityChange` - Fired with `true` value if dropdown list appears, `false` if it disappears
 - `featuresListed` - Fired after features are retrieved from the server.
 Event value contains list of features or empty array.
 - `featuresMarked` - Fired after features are marked on the map.
 Event value contains list of features or empty array.
+- `response` - Fired after HTTP response of the geocoding server.
+Event value contains object with requested `url` and responded `featureCollection`.

 ## Building